 Metal Detectorists Discover Stash of 550 Ancient Coins Worth £150,000

-Four amateur metal detectorists partaking in a four day long rally in Buckinghamshire, England, have unearthed over 550 rare gold and silver coins , including 12 ‘extremely rare’ gold coins from the time of the Black Death .
+The ‘Hambleden Hoard’, found by four amateur metal detectorists partaking in a four day long rally in Buckinghamshire, England, has now been declared treasure by the coroner, meaning they will now be in line for a hefty payday.
+In 2019, the team unearthed over 550 rare gold and silver coins, including 12 ‘extremely rare’ gold coins from the time of the Black Death.
+It is the biggest coin hoard to have been unearthed in the UK in over a decade.

-Estimated to have been stashed more than 600 years ago according to an article in The Daily Mail , the coins are estimated to be potentially worth £150,000 ($195,000).
+Believed to have been stashed more than 600 years ago according to an article in The Daily Mail, the coins are estimated to be potentially worth £150,000 ($195,000).
 This is the biggest recovered gold hoard since the 2011 mid-17th century discovery of 52 coins in High Ackworth, West Yorkshire and the most valuable silver hoard discovered since the 617 coins dated to the early 10th century unearthed near Harrogate, North Yorkshire.

 - Illegal Metal Detectorists Cause Irreparable Damage to 1900-Year-Old Hadrian’s Wall